info201b-au2022/project-mynahshetty11/docs/p01-proposal.md

 Poverty: https://worldpopulationreview.com/country-rankings/poverty-rate-by-country

 ## The Dataset
-Our dataset is related to our project domain
+Our dataset is related to our project domain because it

 ## Expected Implications